GeloCreativeStudio/MARS-project/README.md

 ---

-> [!NOTE]
+> [!IMPORTANT]
 > MARS is currently in its developmental phase, with ongoing efforts dedicated to its refinement and enhancement.

 **<a href="static\conceptual-model.svg">View Diagram</a>**